-Having a real tree in your home for Christmas is simply incomparable to setting up an artificial one.
-You just cannot mimic that fresh, crisp smell and the look of a real tree brings so many more feelings of traditional, old timey goodness.
-If you don’t want an artificial tree this year, and you don’t want to chop down a live one, try bringing a living tree inside for the festivities and letting this beautiful specimen continue to thrive as you celebrate the holidays.
+How to care for a living Christmas tree is quite timely now.
+Having a real tree in your home for Christmas is incomparable to setting up an artificial one.
+You can’t mimic that fresh, crisp smell.
+Plus, the look of a real tree brings more feelings of traditional, old-timey goodness.
+Don’t want an artificial Christmas tree this year and don’t want to chop down a live one?
+Try bringing a living tree inside.
+Then, let this beautiful specimen continue to thrive as you celebrate the holidays and beyond.

-The first thing you’ll need to decide on is which species of evergreen to go with for your living Christmas tree.
-You can pick from many different varieties of pine, fir, spruce, cypress, juniper, hemlock, or redwood.
-You’ll want to ensure you’re choosing a type of tree that can comfortably grow outdoors in your area year round, as you’ll eventually be moving this ornamental Christmas piece outside to carry out the rest of its days.
-When purchasing a tree, check the plant’s tag to see its hardiness range of which USDA zones it can survive in.
+The first thing you’ll need to decide is which species of evergreen to go with for your living Christmas tree.
+You can pick from several varieties.
+These include pine, fir, spruce, cypress, juniper, hemlock, or redwood.
+You’ll want to ensure you’re choosing a type of tree that can comfortably grow outdoors in your area year-round.
+You’ll eventually be moving this ornamental Christmas piece outside to carry out the rest of its days.
+When purchasing a tree, check the plant’s tag to see its hardiness range.
+This will tell you which USDA zones in which it can survive.

 Grow Your Own

-You can grow your very own living Christmas tree right from a seed, or you can skip that step and purchase a small sapling from your local nursery.
-Growing your own tree can take quite a few years, but if you’re willing to invest the time and energy, you’ll be rewarded with a Christmas tree grown by your very own hand.
-A potted evergreen can be brought in every year for the holiday season and placed back outdoors when Christmas is over.
-Once they get over 5 feet tall they will need to be provided with a permanent home in the ground as their roots system becomes too demanding for the confines of a container.
+You can grow your own living Christmas tree from a seed or purchase a small sapling.
+Growing a tree can take several years.
+However, if you’re willing to invest the time and energy, your efforts will reward you.
+You’ll have a Christmas tree grown by your own hand.
+A potted evergreen can be brought in every year for the holidays and placed back outdoors after Christmas.
+Once they get over 5 feet tall, they will need a permanent home in the ground.
+Basically, their roots system becomes too demanding for the confines of a container.

-Raising an evergreen within a container can be quite a bit of work, as they require a great deal of water for their ravenously thirsty roots.
-As your sapling grows larger, you’ll need to repot it to give the roots more space to expand.
-It’s possible to plant your tree into the ground and then dig it up when it’s time to bring it indoors but this may reduce the lifespan of your tree as it’s very disruptive to the root system.
-Whether in a pot or in the ground, leave your tree outside until as close to Christmas as possible and only keep it indoors for about 10-12 days.
+Raising an evergreen in a container can be a lot of work.
+For one thing, they require a great deal of water for their thirsty roots.
+Plus, as your sapling grows larger, you’ll need to repot it to give the roots space to expand.
+It’s possible to plant your tree in the ground and then dig it up when it’s time to bring it indoors.
+However, this may reduce your tree’s lifespan, as it’s very disruptive to the root system.
+Whether in a pot or the ground, leave your tree outside until as close to Christmas as possible.
+Then, keep it indoors for about 10-12 days at the most.
 After that, get it back outside into its natural space.

 Buy a Pre-Grown Tree